Find Affordable College Courses

 $16,872 Average Tuition & Fees

-Out of the 18 schools in the New England Region that were part of this year’s ranking, Bridgewater State University landed the # 4 spot on the list.
-Bridgewater State is a moderately-sized public school located in the suburb of Bridgewater.
+A rank of #4 on this year’s list means Bridgewater State University is a great value for communication sciences students.
+Bridgewater State is a moderately-sized public school located in the large suburb of Bridgewater.

-The average tuition and fees for an out-of-state undergraduate student at Bridgewater State are $16,872 a year.
+Out-of-state tuition fees for undergraduate students at Bridgewater State are $16,872 per year.
 On average, communication sciences graduates from Bridgewater State take out $26,000 in student loans while working on their degree.

 #5